 Hounyeh Kim

 Hounyeh Kim is a visual artist based in Berlin, born in Seoul and raised between South Korea and the United States.
-She studied literature before turning to visual art and worked across several media before gradually focusing on drawing.
+She studied literature before turning to visual art and worked across several media before focusing on drawing.

 Artist statement